ericellb/React-Discord-Clone/README.md

   - [x] Pretty Print Code Blocks enclodes in three `
   - [x] Private messaging
   - [x] Timestamps for messages
+  - [x] Show current active users in given server

   Planned Features
-  - [ ] Show current active users in given channel
   - [ ] Reformat how messages are fetched
       - Fetch messages on channel change
       - Make API return only X results until we ask for more